 A data study of 25,000 WHOOP members found that better sleep consistency increased time spent in both REM and deep sleep (the restorative stages of sleep), and also improved overall sleep efficiency (the percentage of time in bed you’re actually asleep).

 The WHOOP app tracks your sleep consistency on a nightly basis, and also provides you with in-depth analysis of it as part of your Weekly Performance Assessment:

 Our Sleep Coach feature incorporates your natural circadian rhythm and sleep consistency metrics to suggest ideal times for you to go to bed and wake up each day.

 Melatonin is a hormone naturally produced by your body that aids in regulating your circadian rhythm.
 Your brain generally releases more of it when it gets dark in an effort to tell your body that it’s time to go to sleep.

 Many people take supplements of melatonin to assist the process of falling asleep and prevent insomnia (combatting jet lag and shift work sleep disorder are common examples).
 As noted on our podcast by VP of Data Science and Research Emily Capodilupo, while melatonin can help you get to sleep initially, it won’t help you stay asleep.

 Another sleep supplement that is widely gaining popularity is CBD oil.
-Anecdotally, many WHOOP members have reported seeing improved sleep stats after logging in the WHOOP Journal that they’ve taken CBD oil.
+Anecdotally, many WHOOP members have reported seeing improved sleep stats after logging CBD in the WHOOP Journal.
 The journal feature allows you to track how any number of behaviors may affect your sleep and other metrics, with Monthly Performance Assessments that offer a detailed breakdown of your results.